Blossoming Like Crazy

 Recorded at Western Connecticut State University by Lucas Borgstet.
 Performed by Kyle Brenn.

-Debut large-ensemble venture, with a sweeping, expressive sentiment borne from looking back on a great journey.
+Debut large-ensemble venture, with a cinematic, expressive sentiment borne from looking back on a great journey.
 Ideal for an intermediate high school or college band.

-Premiered by the Norwalk High School Wind Symphony (Chris Rivera, director) at their 2015 spring concert.
+Premiered by the Norwalk High School Wind Symphony (Chris Rivera, director) at their 2015 spring concert, featuring Thomas Jankovic (French horn).
+Live recording by Johnny Montagnese.